texonica/company-dashboard/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are implementing data visualization components for the Texonica.com dashboard project.
-We have made progress on establishing secure connections to the AITable.ai API through backend routes to retrieve project, client, and UW leadgen data.
-The AITable API configuration has been set up with proper environment variables for accessing projects, clients, team members, and UW lead generation tables.
+We are implementing data visualization components and financial tracking features for the Texonica.com dashboard project.
+We have made progress on establishing secure connections to the AITable.ai API through backend routes to retrieve project, client, and leadgen data.
+The AITable API configuration has been set up with proper environment variables for accessing projects, clients, team members, and lead generation tables.

 The backend API routes for projects have been implemented with comprehensive error handling, client name resolution, and media buyer resolution.
 The ActiveProjects component has been created and connected to the backend API, allowing for the display of sorted and grouped project information by team.

 We have implemented two leadgen metrics visualization components: UWLeadgenMetricsChart and FVRLeadgenMetricsChart.
 Both provide interactive visualization of lead generation metrics with flexible display options, including weekly and monthly views, metric toggles, and date range selection.

 Additionally, we've integrated ClickUp API functionality to enable task management capabilities, with proper API client implementation, type definitions, and backend proxying to protect credentials.

+We're now starting to implement financial tracking features, with new API endpoints for payments and subscriptions being set up to support the PnL tracking system outlined in our roadmap.

 ## Recent Changes
 - Implemented backend API routes for projects and clients with detailed error handling